Georgia Tech Yellow Jackets Logo

 Georgia Tech Yellow Jackets Logo 1969-1977

 After the monochrome period, a time of colorfulness arrived.
-However, it was also limited to two colors, as a wasp in nature is yellow and black.
+However, it was also limited to two colors, as a wasp is typically yellow and black.
 The designers used these as the base colors, painting both the insect and the text.

 The artists took the Yellowjacket wasp from an old logo, so its pose and expression exactly match the depiction on the 1964 emblem.
-The wings have thin membranes, the legs hang downward, the antennae stick up, and the head is turned to the left—all rendered as before.
-The only new addition is a plate with the word “Tech” positioned on the black-and-yellow stripes of the abdomen.
+The wings have thin membranes, the legs hang downward, the antennae stick up, and the head is turned to the left, all depicted as previously described.
+The only new addition is a plate with the word “Tech” positioned on the black and yellow stripes of the abdomen.

-The upper inscription has an arched shape.
+The upper inscription is arched.
 The letters are widely spaced, creating a stretched line that seems to hang above the wasp, forming a broad, distinctive dome.
 It displays the name of the sports division, “GA.TECH,” where “GA” stands for “Georgia.”
 The font is capitalized, with large rectangular serifs.
 All glyphs are designed in a block style.

 A standalone “T” is absent, so the background is neutrally white, allowing the image and text to stand out equally well.
-Some letters have their corners trimmed at right angles, which is an alternative to rounding and maintains a consistent geometric design across all symbols.
+Some letters have their corners trimmed at right angles, an alternative to rounding that maintains a consistent geometric design across all symbols.

 1985 – 1999